 Secondary support channel

-Of course you cannot rely on superuser brand-advocates to show your newbie customers the ropes – that responsibility always lies you.
+Of course, you cannot rely on superuser brand-advocates to show your newbie customers the ropes – that responsibility always lies with you.

 A community forum makes a great informal support channel… so long as you set expectations accordingly.
 Your customers should understand that there may be no guarantees in regards to response times and SLAs – a forum will never work in the same way as say, an email ticketing system.